xdroj/Pine-Country-E-Commerce-website/Task.md

 [ ] JavaScript for more advanced or smoother Parallax Effect (e.g., modifying background-position or transform based on scroll).

-[ ] 3.4.
+[x] 3.4.
 Fire Loader Control:

-[ ] JavaScript to hide the loader once all critical assets are loaded (e.g., window.onload).
+[x] JavaScript to hide the loader once all critical assets are loaded (e.g., window.onload).

 [ ] (Optional) Implement progress tracking if a visual progress bar is desired.

-[ ] 3.5.
+[x] 3.5.
 Responsive Navigation (Hamburger Menu for mobile):

-[ ] Implement toggle functionality for mobile navigation.
+[x] Implement toggle functionality for mobile navigation (hamburger in hero, fullscreen nav menu).

 [ ] 3.6.
 Gallery Lightbox/Modal (if applicable):